TKomericki/Rhetos-wiki/What-is-Rhetos.md

 * A DSL script can be understood as a set of **statements**: Each statement declares **a feature** of the application.
 * Statements are instances of the concepts, starting with a concept keyword followed by parameter values.
-* DSL scripts often include SQL and C# code snippets.
+* DSL scripts often include SQL and C# code snippets, or call external DLLs.
-* DSL scripts can also contain calls to external dlls.

 Rhetos works as a compiler to generate the final application from the DSL scripts.